 African American Literature and Culture, Contemporary American Fiction, Bibliography

 Conversations with Percival Everett.
 Ed. with an introduction, chronology, list of books, and key resources page.
-Jackson: University Press of Mississippi, forthcoming in 2013.
+Jackson: University Press of Mississippi, 2013.

 Black Feminist Literature and Literary Theory.
 Studies in Black American Literature 3.
 Ed. with Houston A. Baker, Jr. Greenwood: Penkevill, 1988.